 At one extreme is the doubtful suggestion that a newly made protein tries out all possible conformations until it finds the unique, stable structure of the native protein.
-This proposal assumes ly cooperative process.
+This proposal assumes the molecule toward greater structural organization by associating with other segments or helping to bring distant segments into contact, or both.

+Inherent in this kind of model is the assumption that the hydrophobic effect is large but can be spent incrementally.
+Some fraction of its energy is expended to influence the formation of secondary elements, and the rest promotes ly cooperative process.
 Interactions that promote folding by one part of the protein also promote folding elsewhere in the molecule; hence, intermediate shapes do not persist for long.
 Nevertheless, clever techniques have captured or identified some characteristics of a number of intermediates.

-Inherent in this kind of model is the assumption that the hydrophobic effect is large but can be spent incrementally.
-Some fraction of its energy is expended to influence the formation of secondary elements, and the rest promotes ume than the native molecule, it must contain a considerable amount of water, and many of the side chains in the globule do seem to be in contact with water.
+There is now firm evidence, for example, that certain proteins form an inume than the native molecule, it must contain a considerable amount of water, and many of the side chains in the globule do seem to be in contact with water.
 Yet the force of the hydrophobic effect should be squeezing this water out.
 How can one have a stable, observable intermediate under these condiinternal disulfide bonds as it folds.
 A disulfide bond is a sulfur-sulfur (S-S) linkage between the side chains of two cysteine amino acid residues.
 Creighton and his co-workers unfolded the native product and then started the folding reaction, interrupting it at different intervals.
 They thereby captured that do not exist in the final molecule appear and then disappear.
 In other words, parts of the molecule apparently act something like a party host who brings two well-matched strangers together and then, when the two are engrossed in conversation, leaves them and mixes with other guests.